 Detroit Hospital To Pay $42M To End Nurse Wage-Fixing Suit

-Law360, Los Angeles (September 11, 2015, 9:33 PM EDT) -- About a month before trial was set to begin, a Detroit hospital agreed to pay $42 million to resolve an antitrust class action brought by nurses accusing eight Detroit-area hospitals of conspiring to keep their wages low, according to documents filed Friday in Michigan federal court.
+By Y. Peter Kang (September 11, 2015, 9:33 PM EDT) -- About a month before trial was set to begin, a Detroit hospital agreed to pay $42 million to resolve an antitrust class action brought by nurses accusing eight Detroit-area hospitals of conspiring to keep their wages low, according to documents filed Friday in Michigan federal court.